 How To Use The OSHA Compliance Inspection Checklist

-The OSHA Compliance Inspection Checklist (OCIC for short) intends to aid your business’s compliance with OSHA regulations.
+The OSHA Compliance Inspection Checklist (OCIC for short) is intended to help your business comply with OSHA regulations.

 Administrative Information

-Like any report, checklist, audit, or inspection document, there is a need for the administrative information to include the date, inspector name, and a reference number at the top of the document.
+Like any report, checklist, audit, or inspection document, the administrative information needs to include the date, inspector name, and reference number at the top of the document.

 Section A – Min.
 10 Employees – Requirements

-Beyond ten employees with more significant numbers like 50 or more will carry new potential requirements.
-We assume that companies of this size or greater will already have a system for self-inspection, like utilizing a digital reporting platform like the 1st Reporting app, for example.
+Beyond ten employees with more significant numbers, like 50 or more, will carry new potential requirements.
+We assume that companies of this size or more significant will already have a system for self-inspection, like utilizing a digital reporting platform like the 1st Reporting app, for example.

 Section B – Health And Safety Requirements